metalbobinou/CREA-phd/README.md

 The current state of the CREA method is available in another Git repository : [CREA](https://github.com/metalbobinou/CREA)

+The thesis manuscript (in french) can be found here : [PhD Thesis](https://theses.hal.science/tel-03774087v1)

 # Requirements
 Multiple languages were used because of the successive tests and explorations.